yange-5938/I2DL/exercise_01/README.md

 NOTE: Pytorch does NOT support MacBooks with the M1 or M2 cpus.
 Therefore, in order to utilize a GPU --> use colab.

-## 2 Exercise Download

-The exercises will be uploaded to the course website at https://niessner.github.io/I2DL/.
-You can download the exercises directly from there or from the [Resources](https://piazza.com/mytum.de/summer2023/in2346ss23/resources) secion on Piazza.

-Each exercise contains at least one jupyter notebook, that could be opened by the jupyter-notebook plaform (In the terminal, go to the relevant folder and type `jupyter notebook`), or several IDEs that support it, such as Microsoft's VScode or JetBrains' PyCharm.

-The rest of the code resides in .py files.
-Access those files in any IDE of your choice (VScode, Pycharm, Spyder).
-You could also work directly on the jupyt plaform, but we do not recommend it.
-IDE is a powerful tool that allows you to navigate easily thorugh the projects, debug and even shows you your errors.

 ### The directory layout for the exercises

-The exercises are organized to work with the file structure shown below.
-By unzipping the first exercise, you automatically got some of the folders.
-For the remaining exercises, you need to download and unzip the exercise folder and place it in the `i2dl/` folder.

-    i2dl
+    i2dl_exercises
     ├── datasets                   # The datasets required for all exercises will be placed here ├── exercise_1
-    ├── exercise_2     # To be added later
+    ├── exercise_2
-    ├── exercise_3     # To be added later
+    ├── exercise_3
-    ├── exercise_4     # To be added later
+    ├── exercise_4
-    ├── exercise_5     # To be added later
+    ├── exercise_5
-    ├── exercise_6     # To be added later
+    ├── exercise_6
-    ├── exercise_7     # To be added later
+    ├── exercise_7
-    ├── exercise_8     # To be added later
+    ├── exercise_8
-    ├── exercise_9     # To be added later
+    ├── exercise_9
-    ├── exercise_10    # To be added later
+    ├── exercise_10
-    ├── exercise_11    # To be added later
+    ├── exercise_11
-    └── output         # Stores files to be uploaded to the submission system.

-You are now ready for the first exercise!
-Open `1_introduction.ipynb` in Jupyter or Google Colab and follow the instructions to finish the first exercise.
-We also recommend you to read the rest of this file to have a better understanding of how the exercise works.
+    ├── exercise_12
+    ├── LICENSE
+    └── README.md

-## 3. Dataset Download
+## 4. Dataset Download

 Datasets will generally be downloaded automatically by exercise notebooks and stored in a common datasets directory shared among all exercises.
-A sample directory structure for cifar10 dataset is shown below:
+A sample directory structure for cifar10 dataset is shown below:-

-    i2dl
+    i2dl_exercises
         ├── datasets                   # The datasets required for all exercises will be downloaded here ├── cifar10                # Dataset directory
                 ├── cifar10.p          # dataset files

-## 4. Exercise Submission
+## 5. Exercise Submission
 Your trained models will be automatically evaluated on a test set on our server.
 To this end, login or register for an account at:

 https://i2dl.vc.in.tum.de/